-Individuals with high emotional intelligence are more skillful at reasoning and regulating their emotions and the behavior of others, and use this information to guide their own thinking and behavior.
-Such people are more likely to guide themselves towards ethical thought and actions through their emotional competencies.
-Therefore, individuals with high emotional intelligence are better able to manage their emotions and react less impulsively and aggressively to the behaviors of others, reflecting more ethicality.
+Individuals with high emotional intelligence wok are more skillful at reasoning and regulating their emotions and the behavior of others.
+They use this understanding to guide their own thinking and behavior.
+Such people are more likely to guide themselves toward ethical thought and action as a result of their emotional competencies.
+Individuals with high EI are thus better able to manage their emotions and react less impulsively and aggressively to others.

-Ethical concerns have been the subject of attention by management and business literatures for a long time now, where ethics represents a set of standards that seek to define what is “good and moral”, and a set of principles and values that guide behavior in a society.
-For organizations, it is important that they be aware of the benefits of this concept, now seen as a critical success factor, that is, emotional intelligence.
-In the world of business, the use of emotion can either be genuine, or simply a strategy to achieve the goals pursued.
-It is highly important to follow emotional intelligence ethics at workplace, not only for employee productivity, but for the success of the organization as a whole.
+For a long time, management and business literature have focused on ethical issues, where ethics is defined as a set of standards that seek to define what is “good and moral,” as well as a set of principles and values that guide societal behavior.
+Organizations must be aware of the benefits of emotional intelligence, which is now recognized as a critical success factor.
+In the world of business, the use of emotion can either be genuine or simply a strategy to achieve the goals pursued.
+It is highly important to follow emotional intelligence ethics in the workplace, not only for employee productivity but for the success of the organization as a whole.

 Contact us if you are interested in a workplace related training program that is tailored to the needs of your organization or team.